stevekochscience/sqlschool/_posts/2014-01-03-select-from.markdown

 It takes a few seconds for the query to run.
 When it's done, you'll see the results show up in a table below the query window.

 In this first lesson, you'll work with real data from the U.S. Census.
 This dataset shows the number of completed housing units in major regions of the United States.
 The table we'll be working with has a column for each region.
 The values in each row represent the number of housing units completed in thousands during the corresponding month.
-The data was collected on Jan.
-31, 2014 and can be accessed at [the U.S. Census website](http://www.census.gov/econ/currentdata/).
+The data was collected in August 2014 and can be accessed at [the U.S. Census website](http://www.census.gov/econ/currentdata/).

 ###Basic Syntax
 There are two required ingredients in any SQL query: a `SELECT` statement and a `FROM` statement&mdash;and they have to be in that order. `SELECT` indicates which columns you'd like to view, and `FROM` identifies the table that they live in.
 Let's start by looking at a couple columns from the housing unit table: